seek-oss/aws-codedeploy-hooks/.changeset/cool-sheep-rest.md

 '@seek/aws-codedeploy-infra': minor
 ---

-LambdaDeployment: Add a Cloudwatch alarm for the CodeDeploy deployment, to abort the deployment if the Lambda is erroring.
+LambdaDeployment: Add CloudWatch alarm to abort CodeDeploy deployment if the Lambda is erroring